miguelraz/miguelraz.github.io/blog/dispatch.md

 f(x)
 f(y)
 ```
 And it works!
 I like thinking about this as a table, just like what we talked about with `+`: I just check what types the arguments I'm applying `+` to are, and apply to proper procedure.
 Adding integers means line them up and carry the digits.
 Fractions, common denominators, etc. For `f`, if I apply it to an `Foo`, the procedure is to return the string `"Just Foo"`.
-If I apply `f` to `"Just Bar"`, it returns the string `"Just Bar."`.
-Dispatch and carry on...}
+If I apply `f` to an object `Bar`, it returns the string `"Just Bar."`.
+Dispatch and carry on, ach so...}

 \dispatch{Great!
 You're on your way to learn the *Zen of Julia!*.
 It usually looks like
 1. Setup an abstract type like `Things`.